efeefe/is/pages/concepts/08.reuse-bin/item-opendott.md

 ### Description

-Kerbside bins that allow citizens to donate unused objects.
-The equipment generates a tracking code which allows donors to learn where the objects are taken to, what is made of them and the social/economic impacts they end up having.
+A system of kerbside bins that allow citizens to donate unused objects.
+Each unit generates a tracking code which allows donors to learn where the objects are taken to, what is made of them and their social/economic impacts along the way.

+### Relation to other concept ideas

-The Reuse Bin is the most visible interface between citizens and the [Reuse Commons](../reuse-commons).
-Materials are taken to [Transformation Labs](../transformation-lab) to be assessed and acted upon.
-All data generated along the process is fed into the [Reuse Dataset](../reuse-dataset).
+The Reuse Bin is the most visible interface between citizens/households and the [Reuse Commons](../reuse-commons).
+Materials are taken to [Transformation Labs](../transformation-lab) to be assessed and reused.
+All data generated in the process is continuously fed into the [Reuse Dataset](../reuse-dataset).

 ### Open Questions

-- How to integrate with municipal waste management?
+- How to integrate the Reuse Bin with municipal waste management?
+Location of Bins, funding, integration with other destinations of waste.
 - Who is in charge of collecting the materials?
+Current waste management companies vs. newly formed organisations or consortia involving community initiatives.
 - How do citizens interact with the bin?
 A rugged screen?
+RFID Card?
 Smartphone app?
-Paper slips for the tracking code?
+Paper slips for the tracking codes?
+Will the Bin accept anonymous donations?
+- Ownership of materials put into the bin.
+What happens if a citizen regrets donating something?
+What happens when someone puts other people's materials in the Bin?

 ### Target Groups